Simon-He95/daily-planner/README.md

 instruction:
    - Open vscode every day to remind you to add plans
    - When the scheduled start time is reached, it will remind you to start the plan
-   - Generate a weekly report with plans from Monday to present
+   - Generate a weekly report with plans from Monday to present(markdown)

 ## :coffee: